leangjia/blender_docs/manual/modeling/meshes/uv/uv_texture_spaces.rst

    :class: refbox

    :Mode:      All Modes
-   :Panel:     :menuselection:`Properties editor --> Object Data --> Texture Space`
+   :Panel:     :menuselection:`Properties --> Object Data --> Texture Space`

 These are settings of the :term:`texture space` used by generated texture mapping.
 The visualization of the texture space can be activated in the :doc:`/scene_layout/object/properties/display`.